ansible/community-docs/CONTRIBUTING.md

 13. We recommend you start with writing integration tests if applicable.

-Note: If there are any difficulties with writing the tests or you are not sure if the case can be covered, feel free to skip this step.
+Note: If there are any difficulties with writing / running the tests or you are not sure if the case can be covered, feel free to skip this step.
 If needed, other contributors can help you with it later.

+Note: Some collections do not have integration tests.

 All integration tests are stored in `tests/integration/targets` subdirectories.
 Go to the subdirectory containing the name of module you are going to change.